zumikiti/in-60-seconds/README.md

-The following sections discuss the *markdown* snippets used on each slide within the sample **PITCHME.md** file to help you quickly familiarize yourself with some fundamental GitPitch capabilities.
+The following sections discuss the *markdown* snippets used on each slide within the sample **PITCHME.md** file to help you quickly familiarize yourself with some of the most fundamental GitPitch capabilities.

 ### Sample Slide #1